DHTMLX/docs-spreadsheet/docs/api/spreadsheet_load_method.md

 {{note Please note that the component supports import from Excel files with the **.xlsx** extension only. }}

-dhtmlxSpreadSheet uses the WebAssembly-based library [Excel2Json](https://github.com/dhtmlx/excel2json) for import of data from Excel.
-[Check the details](loading_data.md#externaldataloading).
+DHTMLX Spreadsheet uses the WebAssembly-based library [Excel2Json](https://github.com/dhtmlx/excel2json) for import of data from Excel.
+[Check the details](loading_data.md#loading-excel-file-xlsx).

 @relatedapi:
 api/spreadsheet_parse_method.md